agent-indigo/property-pulse-web/README.md

 - Added TypeScript

+- Refactored the entire app to use Redux Toolkit and React Helmet

 - Replaced `mapbox-gl` and `react-geocode` with Google Maps

 - Moved geocoding into an API route

+- Added the Bookmark Button to the Bookmarks Page

 - Added Featured Properties and Pagination to Search Results